Creative Economy Knowledge Exchange Projects

 CE KE Projects align with AHRC’s ambitions to strengthen the impact of arts and humanities research in the creative economy and form a key part of our strategic portfolio of support in this area.
 Specifically they will deliver a diverse range of new partnerships and complement the activities of the AHRC’s four Knowledge Exchange Hubs for the Creative Economy.

 Collaborative Arts Triple Helix, Dr Richard Clay, University of Birmingham

-The CATH project will use a voucher scheme and a series of four cross-sector workshops to initiate up to sixteen small-scale projects that enable academics from Birmingham and Leicester to work in partnership with an SME and a Small Cultural Organisation (SCO) to explore productive collaborations, some of which will result in the production of prototype digital outputs (e.g. an iPhone app, touch table app, or web tool) that is suitable for release to the public and/or further development.
+The CATH project used a voucher scheme and a series of four cross-sector workshops to establish 19 small-scale teams that enabled academics from Birmingham and Leicester to work in partnership with an SME and a Small Cultural Organisation (SCO) to explore productive collaborations.

 Stories of User Appropriation, Dr Sharon Baurley, Brunel University

 The project aims to transfer knowledge about creative innovation processes from the creative economy to the wider economy, by combining design-drama techniques with digitally-enabled open innovation platforms to engage users in the design process.
 Through this, the project will stimulate exchange between research from user-centred design, drama and film, as well as from the digital economy, and SMEs.
 As a focal point of ‘creativity’ the creative economy has a vital role to play in innovation across the wider economy.
 This project will focus on the healthcare domain as a particularly appropriate area for innovation in KE practices to be achieved through the co-development of digital platforms that make user-centred design techniques accessible, and thereby providing a case study on B2B linkages between creative businesses and healthcare firms.